Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

   - `ProjectionMode`: mode selection, shader/scale selection, small mode queries, and dispatch
   - `NonOrthoProjection`: non-ortho projection math, non-ortho point/line emission, non-ortho mouse/grid helpers, and non-ortho surface unprojection
   - `OrthoProjection`: orthographic point/line emission, orthographic mouse/grid helpers, and orthographic surface unprojection
+  - `WcsProjection` / `WcsInverse`: shared image-WCS plane to helioprojective conversion used by bounds and `1:1` sizing helpers
+  - `ImageBounds`: intrinsic image-side `HPC` footprint bounds
+  - `DisplayMapBounds`: display-map bounds used for non-ortho `1:1` sizing
 - Non-ortho modes use an explicit map-basis rotation on the Java side.
 - For `GridType.Viewpoint`, non-ortho maps use a positive latitude rotation in `NonOrthoProjection.mapRotation(...)`, so they intentionally do not reuse `GridType.toGrid(...)`.
 - `HPC` is observer-centered, not origin-centered spherical coordinates.